givasile/effector/docs/docs/notebooks/synthetic-examples/02_global_effect_methods_comparison.md

-# Global Effect - Methods Comparison
+# Global Effect - An in-depth tutorial

 In this tutorial, we will compare all the global effect methods implemented in `Effector`, namely: ALE, RHALE, PDP-ICE, d-PDP-ICE and SHAP Dependence Plots.
 The synthetic example that we will used, was introduced by [(Gkolemis et. al, 2023)](https://arxiv.org/abs/2309.11193).